RongYangAriel/JavaScript30days/README.md

 - The player can choose to 'Hold', which means that his ROUND score gets added to his GLBAL score.
 After that, it's the next player's turn
 - The first player to reach winning score points on GLOBAL score wins the game

+3. [Budget Controller](https://rongyangariel.github.io/JavaScript_Projects/BudgetWebAPP/index.html), a budget control website app based on JavaScript, which can track income and expenses, and calculate budget.